Table Of Contents

 3. Put the spotlight on your employee

-Instead of showing stock images of people, you can show your staff.
+An amazing first tweet idea could be to show your staff instead of showing stock images of people.
 People like to get an insider view of the company and see videos or pictures of its employees.
 It also shows that you value your employees, who are the backbone of any business.

 Though this may not be the first tweet from TechStars, your business, too, can follow something like this by highlighting your star employee.
-You can choose the most impactful employee, star performer, who has worked with you since inception, etc.
+You can choose the most impactful employee, star performer, who has worked with you since inception as your first tweet, etc.

 4. Add relevant hashtags